Ben Nevis Guided Walks with Professional Mountain Leaders

-Ben Nevis, the highest mountain in Scotland and the UK.
+Ben Nevis, the tallest mountain in the UK.
 The giant peak is world famous for not only it's walking routes, but it's incredible views, history and of course mountaineering.
 The huge north face of Ben Nevis hosts some of the finest climbing in the world, let alone the UK.
 People flock from all over the world to come and rock and winter climb on it's soaring cliffs and in it's deep gullies.

 Once upon the summit of Ben Nevis, you really do feel on top of the world.
 Scotland is unrivalled for the extensive views of hills upon hills.
 As well as feasting on the views, the observatory ruins on the summit are also well worth a good nosey!